YureeveRambridge/Ocean-Awareness/README.md

 <a name="install"></a>
 ## 2. Installtion

-Once downloaded go your code editor files open up all the files in.
+Once downloaded go your code editor and open up all files.

 <a name="usage"></a>
 ## 3. Usage tips

 The index.html is the first webpage.
-To view index.html and or another HTML page open the file in your browser.
+To view index.html and or another HTML page, open the file in your browser.

 <a name="images"></a>